dgroomes/picocli-playground/README.md

 Java 14 to compile and execute the program.

 Unfortunately, I can't figure out how to configure Gradle to sucessfully execute the "test" task using Java 14.
 Instead, I am relying on the Standalone JUnit Console Launcher to work around this limitation.
-Read more at (#instructions).
+Read more at [Instructions](#instructions).

 ## Instructions